adolliou/SPICE_alignment/README.md

 ```
 ### Align SPICE raster with the created synthetic raster

 Create a SPICE pseudo raster by spectrally summing over the chosen HDUList window.
-Then perform a cross-correlation algorithm by shifting the headers values.
+Then perform cross-correlations while shifting the headers values.
 It returns a cross-correlation matrix that can be used to determine the optimal shift to apply to the header values.
-The header values that can be shifted are CRVAL1, CRVAL2, CROTA, CDELT1 (not recommended as of now) and CDELT2 (not recommanded as of now).
+The header values that can be shifted are CRVAL1, CRVAL2, CROTA, CDELT1 (not tested) and CDELT2 (not tested).

 ```python
 import numpy as np